FullScreenShenanigans/Documentation/Getting Started.md

 ## Obtaining the Source Code

 All FullScreenShenanigans projects are within the FullScreenShenanigans organization on GitHub.
-For example, FullScreenPokemon is available at https://github.com/FullScreenShenanigans/FullScreenPokemon
+For example, FullScreenPokemon is available at https://github.com/FullScreenShenanigans/FullScreenPokemon.

-In order to play a game, you need to use one of the two following methods to obtain the source code:

-### Clone the project repository using GitHub:
+Use Git to clone the repository from GitHub:

 1. If you don't already have Git installed on your computer, go to [this page](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions to download and install Git.
 2. Follow [these directions](https://help.github.com/articles/cloning-a-repository/) to clone the repository.
 3. See [Build Process](#build-process) to see how to build and play the game.

-### Download the latest release .zip of the project:
-1. Go to the GitHub page of your desired game.
-2. Click the `Download ZIP` button found on the right side of the page.
-3. Extract the .zip into a directory of your choice.
-4. Open Source/index.html in a browser (preferably Google Chrome).

 ## Build Process